The Self Love Habits No One Talks About

 4. They Allow Themselves to Be Seen

-Many of us are very good at hiding — behind competence, behind humour, behind always being fine.
-We share the polished version of ourselves and keep the struggling version carefully out of sight.
+Many of us are excellent at hiding — behind competence, behind humour, behind always being fine.
+We share the polished version and keep the struggling version carefully out of sight.

-But self love requires being honest about who you are — with yourself first, and then with at least one safe person in your life.
+But self love requires being honest about who you actually are — with yourself first, and then with at least one person who has earned that trust.

 It means saying "I'm not okay" when you're not okay.
-It means asking for what you need.
-It means letting someone love the real you, not just the version of you that has it all together.
+It means asking for what you need instead of waiting to be noticed.
+It means letting someone love the real version of you, not just the one who has everything sorted.

 Vulnerability is not weakness.
-It is the deepest form of self respect.
+It is the deepest form of self-respect — the decision that you are worth being known.

 5. They Celebrate Themselves — Quietly, Genuinely

 You don't need a party.
 You don't need applause.
-You just need to stop rushing past your own wins as if they don't count.
+You just need to stop moving so fast that your own progress becomes invisible to you.

 6. They Choose Themselves — Every Day, in Small Ways

-Self love is not a destination you arrive at.
+Self love is not a destination.
 It's a practice — a daily series of small choices that say: I am worth choosing.

-Choosing to rest when you're tired.
-Choosing to eat something that nourishes you.
-Choosing to spend time on something that fills you up.
+Choosing to rest when you're tired instead of pushing through.
+Choosing to eat something that actually nourishes you.
+Choosing to spend an hour on something that fills you up.
 Choosing to walk away from a thought that tears you down.

 You don't fall in love with yourself all at once.
 You choose yourself, over and over, in the small and quiet moments.
 And slowly, that becomes who you are.